 Some vendors will offer the digital files on other media as well, such as a Hard

 Drive or a USB drive.
 This allows you the possibility of getting your transfers in a

-AVI files are considerably larger in size than the MPEG format.
-Going this route
+considerably larger in size than the MPEG format.
+Going this route will generally

-for those who intend to edit their video but MPEG isn’t going away anytime soon
+most useful for those who intend to edit their video.
+However, MPEG isn’t going

 Do it yourself?